cometaj2/huckle/README.rst

 ----

-How does having at your disposal an instantly usable and free shell CLI for your API sound like?
+Huckle provides a dynamic view of the CLI documentation (man page style), and execution of commands, options, and parameters that can be issued to an API that exposes CLIs via HCLI semantics [1].

-As is normally seen with any well-behaved client/server interaction under REST, all changes published by the server are distributed to all clients without there being a need to update the client as the API changes.
-This is used to huckle's advantage and this benefit is brought to the command line interface and the unix/linux shell.
+Most, if not all, programming languages have a way to issue shell commands.
+This makes APIs that make use of HCLI semantics readily consumable anywhere via the familiar CLI mode of operation, and this, without there being a need to write a custom and dedicated CLI.

-Huckle provides a dynamic view of the documentation, and execution of, commands, options, and parameters that can be issued to an HCLI API it interacts with; and given that most programming languages have a way to issue shell commands, such APIs become readily consumable anywhere, and can be experimented with quickly by developers, with Huckle's help.
+With Huckle's help, developers can experiment quickly with any API that exposes HCLI semantics, while providing in-band access to all the API/CLI documentation which showcases options, command and parameters available for use.

 The standard HCLI Internet-Draft [1] is a work in progress by the author and The current implementation leverages hal+json alongside a static form of ALPS